First time in 20 years

 Prevent shale swelling, bit balling and downhole losses

-Although non-aqueous fluid (NAF) systems are clearly well suited for drilling such a highly-technical field, they incur a host of operational expenses for slops and cuttings waste associated with containment, transport, and treatment phases.
-These ancillary costs have continued to increase in magnitude over time and offset some of the economic gains from added field production, especially in this case since the remote wellhead platform was located away from the main field’s cuttings injection infrastructure.
-This prompted the operator to trial Halliburton Baroid’s BaraHib™ Gold high-performance WBM (HPWBM) in an attempt to significantly reduce their NAF waste management costs.
+Although non-aqueous fluid (NAF) systems are well suited for drilling such a highly-technical field, they incur a host of operational expenses for slops and cuttings waste associated with containment, transport, and treatment phases.
+These costs have continued to increase in magnitude over time and offset some of the economic gains from added field production.
+In this case, the remote wellhead platform was located away from the main field’s cuttings injection infrastructure.
+This prompted the operator to trial Halliburton Baroid’s BaraHib® Gold high-performance water-based mud (HPWBM) in an attempt to reduce NAF waste management costs.

-Shales within these zones are mostly hydratable clays—typically composed of between 30-50% smectite, 10-30% illite, and 10% kaolinite.
-Cation exchange capacity (CEC) tests indicated results between 5 and 20 meq/100 g, with increasing reactivity with depth (Figure 1).
-This all meant that a very inhibitive WBM design would be required, and the field maintenance practices during drilling would have to ensure that the levels of key inhibitor components were kept up.
+Shales in these zones include hydratable clays — composed of between 30-50% smectite, 10-30% illite, and 10% kaolinite.
+Cation exchange capacity (CEC) tests indicated results between 5 and 20 meq/100 g, with increased reactivity with depth (Figure 1).
+This meant that a very inhibitive WBM design would be required, and the field maintenance practices during drilling would have to ensure that the levels of key inhibitor components were kept up.

-Additional infra-structure challenges were also encountered, which required adaptive engineering practices and close attention to detail:
+Additional infrastructure challenges were also encountered.
+These challenges required adaptive engineering practices and close attention to detail:

-The final formulations were approved by the customer, and the well was designated a Critical First Well to ensure global focus within the Baroid organization.
+The final formulations were approved by the customer, and the well was designated a critical first well to ensure global focus.
 In addition to the qualification process, BaraSure W-674 concentrations were tracked to control depletion and maintain optimum concentration while drilling.
-The cuttings (Figure 2) were dry inside and had visible cutting marks on their exterior, demonstrating a high level of ongoing inhibitive performance.
+The cuttings (Figure 2) were dry inside and had visible cutting marks on their exterior to demonstrate high levels of inhibitive performance.

-Both sections were drilled uneventfully, in spite of the challenges which were expected and not those which were not anticipated, and the liners were run and cemented without a hitch.
-As a result of this successful trial, the concept of using HPWBM for remote drill centers was approved, considerably reducing NAF cuttings handling and disposal expenses.
-The estimated future savings are calculated to be USD 500 K - 1 MM less per well, compared to oil-based mud.
+Both sections were drilled uneventfully, despite expected and unexpected challenges.
+The liners were run and cemented without a hitch.
+As a result of this successful trial, the concept for the use of HPWBM for remote drill centers was approved.
+This reduced NAF cuttings handling and disposal expenses.
+The estimated future savings are calculated to be $500,000-$1,000,000 less per well, compared to oil-based mud.

-This first-time trial demonstrated to the client that problematic upper sections can be drilled effectively with HPWBM.
-Two remote wellhead centers will be exploited in the future using the BaraHib Gold solution, with the potential to realize significant savings for the operator of between USD 4 MM and 8 MM for a planned 8-well campaign.
+This first-time trial demonstrated to the client that problematic upper sections can be drilled with HPWBM.
+Two remote wellhead centers will be exploited in the future with the BaraHib Gold solution, with the potential to realize significant savings for the operator of between $4,000,000-$8,000,000 for a planned eight-well campaign.

 Measure, test, and treat high-performance additives such as amine-based shale inhibitors.
 Maximize wellbore stability by ensuring effective clay inhibition through tracking, and take a direct measurement vs. an assumed product concentration.